 The global automotive supplier Helbako in Germany is using Astrée in their development process to demonstrate MISRA compliance of the code and to make sure that no runtime errors can occur in their electronic control software.

-A world leader in motors and ventilators for air-conditioning and refrigeration systems, ebm-papst is successfully using Astrée for fully automatic continuous verification of safety-critical interrupt-driven control software for commutating high-efficiency EC motors for ventilator systems.
+A world leader in motors and ventilators for air-conditioning and refrigeration systems, ebm-papst is using Astrée for fully automatic continuous verification of safety-critical interrupt-driven control software for commutating high-efficiency EC motors for ventilator systems.

 In 2010, aiT was used by NASA as an industry-standard static analysis tool for demonstrating the absence of timing-related software defects in the Toyota Motor Corporation Unintended Acceleration Investigation.